Martin36/FEVER2021_SharedTask/README.md

 The `n_gram_min` and `n_gram_max` parameters are used to tell the program which type of n-grams to use for the title TF-IDF matrix.
 In this case a bigram TF-IDF matrix is created.

-This second matrix will take significantly less time to create, than the previous one.
+This second matrix will take significantly less time to create than the first one.

 #### Retrieving the top documents
 Now we have done all the prerequistics to retrieve the top documents.
 To retrieve the top *k* documents for the training data, run the following code:

+##### Note: Remove "stemmed" if you did not use stemming when creating the body text TF-IDF.
+This goes for both the vectorizer and word model.

 ```
 python src/doc_retrieval/document_retrieval.py \